sahat/hackathon-starter/README.md

 **Note:** If you are new to Node or Express, you may find [Node.js & Express From Scratch series](https://www.youtube.com/watch?v=Ad2ngx6CT0M&list=PLillGF-RfqbYRpji8t4SxUkMxfowG4Kqp&index=3) helpful for learning the basics of Node and Express.
-Alternatively,

-is another great tutorial for complete beginners - [Getting Started With Node.js, Express, MongoDB](http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/).
+Alternatively, here is another great tutorial for complete beginners - [Getting Started With Node.js, Express, MongoDB](http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/).

 Getting Started
 ---------------